flaskcwg/translation-coordination/.github/ISSUE_TEMPLATE/new-translation.md

 Tasks when the whole documentation is translated:

 - [ ] Create a 2.0.x branch, set it as default version on ReadtheDocs.
+- [ ] Fix all the issues labeled with `fix` in this repository, update them into the 2.0.x branch.
-- [ ] Pick all the issues labeled with `feature`, update them into main branch.
+- [ ] Fix all the issues labeled with `feature` in this repository, update them into the main branch.
+- [ ] Rewrite the contributing guide in the README of the translation repository, encourage people to pick up the future docs update issues in this repository.
 - [ ] Switch the docs into http://flask.palletsprojects.com/.